 - Floor tape

 This activity works great if you have a center circle in your gym.
-I don’t know specific rules, so I created a game that worked for us!
+I created a DIY curling game that worked for my program.
 Students stand behind different lines designated as the starting spots.
 I used laundry detergent bottles with a handle, and you can fill them with water, sand, rice, or whatever works for you.
 Students take turns sliding them towards the center circle.
 I had point areas taped to the floor on the “target”.
 Certain areas were worth 1, 2 or 3 points.
 Each team takes turns sliding their bottle and keeps track of their points.
 I also made sure to show them some video clips on this sport since Kansas is not a place where curling is a popular sport.
 If your school has the budget, you can use a real floor curling set.

 For the Biathalon event, students will cross country ski around a track you set up with cones.
 Have students stand on something that glides across the floor, like felt floor spots if you have them.
 I used carpet square that are cut in half, then turned them carpet side down.
 Students stand on them and have to scoot/ski them around the track.
 After making their way around the track, have them “remove their skis” and lay down on the mat for the shooting part of the event.
 Set up targets with milk crates on the wall.
 Students will throw foxtails at the targets trying to score points.
 After three throws, the students get up, put their skis back on and continue around the track.
 Repeat this activity until the time is up at the station.